TheMegamind/Hubitat-Drivers/piholeV6BlockingControl/README.md

    - Name the device (e.g., “Pi-hole Control”).

 4. **Configure the Parent Device**
-   - Open the device page for your new parent device.
+   - Open the device page for the new parent device.
-   - In “Preferences,” set your JSON array of Pi-hole configurations, e.g.:
+   - In “Preferences,” set the JSON array of Pi-hole configurations, e.g.:
      ```json
      [
        {"name": "Pi-hole 1", "url": "https://192.168.1.15:443", "password": "pass1"},
        {"name": "Pi-hole 2", "url": "https://192.168.1.11:443", "password": "pass2"}
      ]
      ```
-     - For Pi‑hole installations without an admin password, the "password" field in your JSON should be left empty (i.e., `"password": ""`) or the field omitted altogether, (i.e.,`{"name": "Pi-hole 1", "url": "https://192.168.1.15:443"}`
+     - For Pi‑hole installations without an admin password, the "password" field in the JSON should be left empty (i.e., `"password": ""`) or the field omitted altogether, (i.e.,`{"name": "Pi-hole 1", "url": "https://192.168.1.15:443"}`
-     - **Important**: While `url` and `password` definitions can be modified later to accommodate changes in your Pi-holes, changes to the `name` will **remove the existing devices and create new ones**.
-This will impact any any rules, pistons, or apps that use your child devices.
+     - **Important**: While `url` and `password` definitions can be modified later to accommodate changes in Pi-holes, changes to the `name` will **remove the existing devices and create new ones**.
+This will impact any any rules, pistons, or apps that use the child devices.
    - Adjust other preferences (default blocking time, auto-refresh interval, logging options) as needed.
    - Click “Save Preferences.”
 The parent driver will create or update child devices accordingly.